HamzyP/PropertyGame/README.md

 - This is an early version of the program.
 The later version that works is lost so have to fix all the bugs/functionality.
 - Was built for computer science A-Level OCR project.

+- Furthermore, the entire game is in one file which makes it an absolute mess so I aim to separate files.